kbfreder/dsp/01b-install_jupyter.md

 >### Part 2:  Using the Notebook
 Review the [notes on using Jupyter Notebook](resources/jupyter_notebook_2_use.md) and create a test notebook.
 Do some practice and get accustomed to navigating around the notebook.

+>> I've been using Jupyter for a bit.
+It's great!